 SONG OF TIBET (YESHE DOLMA)

-However, the wild and restless character of Jiacuo pushes Yeshe Dolma go back to Gongsa.
-Jiacuo can not stand Yeshe Dolma being a mistress to Gongsa and go back to his hometown with their son.
-Meawhile Gongsa fled on exile due to the political mutation in 1959, taking the second son of Yeshe Dolma with him.
+However, the wild and restless character of Jiacuo pushed Yeshe Dolma go back to Gongsa.
+Jiacuo could not stand Yeshe Dolma being Gongsa’s mistress and went back to his hometown with their son.
+Meanwhile, Gongsa fled on exile due to the political mutation in 1959, taking the second son of Yeshe Dolma with him.

-Years later, Yeshe Dolma learns that Jiacuo is seriously ill so she immediately sets foot on the difficult journey to find her husband.
+Years later, Yeshe Dolma learned that Jiacuo was seriously ill so she immediately set foot on the difficult journey to find her husband.

-Poor, sick and desperate, she met the third man of her life, Sangqiu, an old friend with whom she grew up together.
+Poor, sick and desperate, she met the third man of her life, Sangqiu, an old friend with whom she had grown up together.
 Sangqiu and Yeshe Dolma liked each other since childhood but the two departed since Sangqiu decided to devote himself completely to religion.
-Their reunion happend during the Cultural Revolution when Sangqiu was forced to secularize.
-The long-gone fire is reset but Sangqiu gave up enventually the romance and persuade Yeshe Dolma to go back to her husband.
+Their reunion happened during the Cultural Revolution when Sangqiu was forced to secularize.
+The long-gone fire was reset but Sangqiu gave up enventually the romance and persuaded Yeshe Dolma to go back to her husband.

 Dawa is impressed by the story and decides to set up a reunion for the once -be lovers, who are now all old men…